HOL-Theorem-Prover/HOL/examples/algebra/README.md

     * `group/quotientGroup`, theorems of a group partitioned by a normal subgroup.
     * `group/groupMap`, homomorphism and isomorphism between groups.
     * `group/congruences`, application to number theory, mainly Fermat's Little Theorem.
-    * `group/symmetryGroup`, the group of all permutations of a set of symbols.
+    * `group/corres`, the Correspondence Theorem for group theory.
     * `group/finiteGroup`, properties of a finite group.
     * `group/groupAction`, action of a group on a target.